asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 #### Hold Left/Right/Middle Mouse Button (as long as input action)

-These actions allow to pressing (and holding) the left, right or middle mouse button.
+These actions allow to press (and hold) the left, right or middle mouse button.
 The mouse button remains pressed as long as the button is held (for example, for dragging files or folders it is necessary to keep the left mouse button pressed).

 #### Click left/right/middle mouse button

-With these actions, a single click of the left, right or middle mouse button can be executed by pressing the button. ***Note*** that a click consists of pressing & releasing the corresponding with a short delay, no matter how long the button is held!
+With these actions, a single click of the left, right or middle mouse button can be executed by pressing the button. ***Note*** that a click consists of pressing & releasing the corresponding mouse button with a short delay, no matter how long the button is held!

 #### Double-click left mouse button